Regulatory

 Who does the CSDDD apply to?

-- EU limited liability companies and partnerships that have:
+Large EU limited liability companies & partnerships:

 What is the impact of the CSDDD on LSPs and carriers?